Missing packages in registries

 Users can choose to clear the cache with

-npm cache clean or to instead bypass the cache for a request with
+--prefer-online to force updates even for cached data or to instead bypass the regular cache for a request with

 # Clean the npm cache before installing dependencies